Minnesota Yacht Club Festival 2024

 WE FEST

 This three-day event bills itself as “America’s biggest country music and camping festival,” and with 2023 attendance back up over 100,000 after a pandemic-related dip, it may well be.
 Camping options abound, from quiet areas where you can actually sleep to rowdier spots for those who came to party.
 There’s even a glamping site.
-And of course, there’s music: This year’s headliners are Jelly Roll, Parker McCollum, and Eric Church.
+And of course, there’s music: This year’s headliners are Hardy, Jon Pardi, and Cody Johnson.

 BOATS AND BLUEGRASS

-Summer may technically be over, but late September is one of the most gorgeous times to spend outdoors in Minnesota.
-Why not spend it on Prairie Island, on the banks of the Mississippi, in Winona.
-This year’s Boats and Bluegrass lineup hasn’t been announced yet, but last year drew performers of the caliber of Charlie Parr and Pert Near Sandstone.
+Summer may technically be over in late September, but it's arguably the most gorgeous time of the year to spend outdoors in Minnesota.
+Why not spend it on Prairie Island, on the banks of the Mississippi, in Winona?
+This year’s Boats and Bluegrass lineup hasn’t been announced yet, but previous bills drew performers of the caliber of Charlie Parr and Pert Near Sandstone.
 And if you want to get your summer concert season started early, head back to Winona in May for the Mid West Music Fest.

 Keith Harris